 - The claw must hang straight down from the udder.
 It cannot be twisted during milking.

 - Watch the milk go through the clear tubing into the bucket.
 It will take some experience to know when the cow is milked out.
-In my opinion, it is better to under milk rather than over milk a cow.
+In my opinion, it is better to under milk rather than overmilk a cow.

 - Remove the teat cups

 It is time to prepare milk for drinking.
-Other equipment you will need is a stainless steel bucket, a milk strainer, paper disks, milk bucket with a lid or a pitcher to transfer the milk from the barn to the house.
+Other equipment you will need is a stainless steel bucket, a milk strainer, paper disks, a milk bucket with a lid or a pitcher to transfer the milk from the barn to the house.

-If all these answers are yes, then the next questions to ask are: What breed will be best for my situation?
+Then the next questions to ask are: What breed will be best for my situation?
 What stage of lactation is the cow and how old is she?
 After making these decisions, you are ready to purchase your first milk cow.
 Keeping a milk cow is a rewarding experience for many reasons including delicious, fresh, raw milk.
 Please check out my other articles about bottle calves and creative uses for milk.